MaxBHartman/maxbhartman.github.io/_pages/about.md

 ---
 About Me
 =====
-I'm Max Hartman, an undergraduate at the University of Illinois studying Computer Engineering with a mathematics minor.
-I'm very excited to work at the intersection of research and industry.
+I'm Max Hartman, an incoming Master of Science in Electrical & Computer Engineering at the University of Illinois.
+I completed my BS in Computer Engineering with a minor in Mathematics in May 2025.

 Research Interests
 =====
-As AI systems advance, the question of how to build general agents that can perceive the world, plan complex actions, and autonomously continue learning becomes increasingly urgent.
-My research is driven by the ambition to develop AI systems capable of world understanding and complex action planning, bridging the gap between perception and action.
-To this end, my current research interests mainly lie in Generative Models, Emergent Capabilities, Representation Learning, and Robotics, specifically in using an information-theoretic perspective to understand capabilities of Language Models, building new representation and learning paradigms to improve world understanding, and bridging the gap between perception and autonomous decision-making for robotics.
-Additionally, from my startup experience with Electrokare, I have a soft spot for AI Applications in Biotechnology and Healthcare.
+As AI systems continue to scale larger and larger, the need for authentic, high-quality data is becoming ever more important.
+With concerns around privacy, much of the world's data in unused.
+My research is driven by two main goals: how can we interpret existing foundational models and how can we build systems to safely use the abundance of personal data while maintaining privacy and security?
+To this end, my current interests mainly lie in Generative Models, Interpretability, AI Safety, Representation Learning, and Federated Learning.

 Broadly my interests fall into the following:
 - Machine Learning & AI
+- Federated Learning
 - Representation Learning
 - Information Theory
 - Robotics

-Academic Coursework
+Academic History
 =====
 Over my undergraduate career, I've taken coursework spanning many fields:
 * Machine Learning (CS 446)
 * Nonlinear Programming (MATH 484)
 * Robotics (ECE 470)
-* Quantum Information Theory (ECE 498EC)
-* Database Systems (CS 411)
-* Algorithms & Models of Computation (ECE 374)

-Next Semester, I will be taking:
 * Random Processes (ECE 534)
 * Control Systems (ECE 486)
 * Abstract Algebra (MATH 417)
+* Algorithms & Models of Computation (ECE 374)
-* Neural Interface Engineering (ECE 421)
+* Quantum Information Theory (ECE 498EC)
+* Database Systems (CS 411)